codexashutosh/Bingo-Game/README.md

 4. The numbers must be entered one by one i.e. one row after another according to your tactics (Just press enter after each input, the code will automatically set your 25 inputs in the right way, as a 5x5 matrix) and the games starts!
 5. Try to cross out 5 rows and/or columns before your opponent (i.e. the PC)
 6. You can only enter one number of choice at a time
-7. In the end the winner will be declared
+7. In the end the winner will be declared.